mage2tv/magento-cache-clean/readme.md

 ```

 * Since Magento 2.1 there is a [bug](https://github.com/magento/magento2/pull/24153) that causes the full page cache records to
-  be written to the var/cache directory instead of var/page_cache.
+  be written to the `var/cache` directory instead of `var/page_cache`.
+  This issue causes the cache cleaner behavior to be erratic.
   There is an easy workaround, namely removing all cache configuration from
-  the default /etc/env.php.
+  the default `app/etc/env.php`.
 The bug only affects the default config with the
   file system cache backend.
 Redis or Varnish are not affected.
-  The bug should be fixed in Magento 2.3.4.
+  The bug will be fixed in the (currently upcoming) Magento 2.3.4 release.

 ## More information